Felix8971/url_shortener/README.md

 2. run `cd url_shortener; npm install`
 3. run `cd client; npm install`
 4. run `cd ..`
-5. run `npm start` (wait for the message: You can now view client in the browser.)
+5. run `npm start` (wait for the message "You can now view client in the browser.")
 6. visit <http://localhost:3000/>

 ### Vulnerabilties
-Test all the untrusted data coming from the user add some extra check to avoid special characters in custom Short Url for example.
+Test all the untrusted data coming from the user
-We can use a toll like https://app.snyk.io to find vulnerabilities.
+We can use a tool like https://app.snyk.io to find vulnerabilities in our npm packages.

 ### scalability
 We can split our data into smaller chunks, then spread those chunks around onto different servers.
-The right cluster (used to save the data) can be choosen according to the first letter found in shortUrl.
+Idea: The right cluster (used to save the data) can be choosen according to the first letter found in shortUrl.